TheItCrOw/Sens-Fortress/README.md

 * VPN
 * SSH

 so on and so forth.
 The inner conflict of anyone that tries to develop a password manager now lies in the combination of comfort and security.
-How much comfort is the user ready to sacrifice in order to actually use a password manager, while also being provided the highest level of security.
-**The answer is: pretty damn little.**
+How much comfort is the user ready to sacrifice in order to actually use a password manager, while also being provided the highest level of security. **The answer is: pretty damn little.**
-Actually it is so little that password managers today focus more on developing new comfort features than actually trying to increase the level of security.
-To push this even further, one may throw in the daring statement:
-**They are ready to sacrifice security for comfort**.
+It is actually so little that password managers today focus more on developing new comfort features than actually trying to increase the level of security.
+To push this even further, one may throw in the daring statement: **They are ready to sacrifice security for comfort**.

+Let's elaborate on this statement.
+There are some that critizise password managers on very deepest level: **Storing passwords on the harddrive in the first place instead of just remebembering or writing them down.** While it is true that a hacker/virus cannot steal something that is not a computer, they can certainly leak databases of big coorporations thousands of miles away from your home PC or your notepad.
+In this case there is only one thing that decides whether your passwords will be leaked or not: **The password itself.**
+Anyone that has thought "password123" was a good idea will be in for a rude awakening.
+Others however who may have used a password manager and actually used it properly can calmly relax: Generated strong passwords such as: *Y!Y-iuicn.h;gT/RqUtfY$uI<yFH/D>g* have a 99,99% of not being leaked.
+They are however pretty difficult to memorize or written down. **And that is why you should use a password manager.**